Refactor options module to support adjusting option settings after creation

 the number of selections required) based on values of other options.

-#2 Updated by Teemu Murtola almost 9 years ago
+#2 Updated by Teemu Murtola over 9 years ago

 - Status changed from In Progress to Closed